-The filing of a declaration of actual use is a critical requirement for the perfection and maintenance of a trademark registration in the Philippines.
+A declaration of actual use of a mark is a critical requirement for the perfection and maintenance of a trademark registration in the Philippines.
 Consistent with our commitment to provide comprehensive and practical solutions in every aspect of trademark protection, we assist our clients not only in ensuring the timely filing of use declarations but also in securing evidence to establish trademark use in the Philippines through local and online market inspections.
 This approach has helped our clients avoid costs associated with refilings due to lapsed applications and registrations.
 For urgent assistance in securing evidence of use, send an email to TMUSE@bccslaw.com.

 Under the Intellectual Property Code of the Philippines (IP Code) which came into force on 1 January 1998, the duration of a trademark registration is ten (10) years.
 In order to maintain the trademark registration, a declaration of actual use (DAU) of the mark together with evidence of use of the mark must be filed with the Intellectual Property Office (IPO) within the prescribed periods, as follows: